 We freshened up and went to the old book store.
 Met with the wonderful lady who owned the place.It was nice to deal in books with a person who was also passionate about them. we had dinner at a wonderful chinese place and headed back to our guest house.

 Flew to Bangalore and reached home at around 8 PM.
-Back to my wonderful baby and husband and the lovely family and that my friends completes my trek.
+Back to my wonderful baby and the lovely family and that my friends completes my trek.

 I have to mention the two eleven year olds and Mugdha and Ashish and Atul who are veteran trekkers and who were an inspiration to all of us.

 Also Naina, our cook.
 He was the same one who had accompanied us in the Kashmir trek.
 His cooking is the best!

 The three dogs that accompanied us from sankri to Sankri!

 The fun loving bunch of sixteen year olds…you made us feel young again!

 The mysore (co) sisters who blew us away with their determination and stamina.